repository-service-tuf/repository-service-tuf/README.rst

 services for securing content downloads from tampering between the repository and the client (for example, by an on-path attacker).

-RSTUF security properties are achieved through implementing `The Update Framework <https://theupdateframework.io/>`_ (TUF) as a service.
+RSTUF security properties are achieved by implementing `The Update Framework <https://theupdateframework.io/>`_ (TUF) as a service.

 **Repository Service for TUF is platform, artifact, language, and process-flow